Insights | Resonance

 Written by Anna Casey, Katherine Labombarde, and Jay Chicobe | September 19, 2023

-Local NGOs, community organizations, governments, social enterprises, universities, and others are best placed to identify community needs, design contextually relevant and feasible solutions, and manage relationships for sustainable results that outlive the typical three- to seven-year donor-funded project lifecycle.
+Local NGOs, community organizations, governments, social enterprises, universities, and others are best placed to identify community needs, design contextually relevant and feasible solutions, and manage relationships for sustainable results that outlive the typical three- to seven-year grant-funded project lifecycle.

 1. Hire a strong local Partnership Specialist (or Cultivate One!).